An ‘Oughta Do’ List For Kids in South Dakota.

 Read a Compass

 Learn to read a map and use a compass at the Outdoor Campus in Sioux Falls.
 Kids use landmarks to find a series of checkpoints scattered across the park’s 100 acres.
 For a challenge, take an orienteering course, and learn how to get your bearings with a compass.
 The Outdoor Campus is a nature’s paradise in the middle of our biggest city.
 Opossum, fox, deer, beaver, skunk, muskrat and owls — to name a few — prowl Sertoma Park.
-Outdoor Campus West will open by midsummer in Rapid City.
+You can also have equal fun at the Outdoor Campus West in Rapid City.

 Watch an Osprey